kaist-cp/smr-benchmark/README.md

-# `smr-benchmark`: A microbenchmark suite for concurrent memory reclamation schemes
+# A microbenchmark suite for concurrent memory reclamation schemes

-This is the artifact for

-* Jaehwang Jung, Janggun Lee, Jeonghyeon Kim and Jeehoon Kang, Applying Hazard Pointers to More Concurrent Data Structures, SPAA 2023.
-* Jeehoon Kang and Jaehwang Jung, A Marriage of Pointer- and Epoch-Based Reclamation, PLDI 2020.

 ## Summary
 On Ubuntu 22.04,